OpenSwitchNOS/openswitch-ops/docs/vlan_user_guide.md

 switch(config-if)#no routing
 switch(config-if)#vlan access 20
 ```
-The 'no vlan access' command removes the access VLAN from the interface.
+The 'no vlan access' command removes the access VLAN from the interface if VLAN is a non default VLAN (other than 'vlan 1').
 ```
 switch(config-if)#no vlan access
 ```